lscoppitto/docs-v3/docs/reference/libs/stdlib/watchdog.md

 that it is working correctly.

 In Zerynth the watchdog is configured *before* the firmware starts and can be reconfigured in the firmware.
 The initial time window of the watchdog is define in the `config.yml` project file with the ZERYNTH_EARLY_WATCHDOG variable.
+If ZERYNTH_EARLY_WATCHDOG is not defined, the default value of 9000 milliseconds is used.

 ## Functions